alleyinteractive/wordpress-simplechart/README.md

 ##### simplechart_chart_default_metadata

-Set default title, subtitle, caption, or credit.
+Set default values for the title, subtitle, caption, or credit.

-The subtitle field is disabled by default.
-If you wish to use subtitles in your charts, you must use this filter hook to set a default value.
-Setting a truthy non-string default value will enable the subtitle field and leave it blank.
-You can also set a default string value as with any of the other metadata.
+The `subtitle` field is **disabled** by default.
+You can use this filter to enable the field and set a default string value as with any of the other metadata.

+##### simplechart_enable_subtitle_field

+Returning a truthy value for this filter will enable the subtitle field (which is disabled by default) without setting a default value.

 ##### simplechart_is_amp_page